 17. Earth 50 Million Years Ago

-- 50 million years ago, there was an initial Eocene Epoch (which began 56 million and ended 34 million years ago) on the Earth.
+- 50 million years ago, there was an initial Eocene Epoch (which began 56 million and ended 34 million years ago) on Earth.

 - At that time, the continents of the Earth continued to move towards their present-day positions, however, Antarctica and Australia were still together.